dracut.cmdline(7) — Linux manual page

 specify how many times dracut will try to read the keys

-removable device containing the key to initialise.
+device containing the key to initialize.

 MD RAID